MarcusRim/CaltechFN/README.md

 # CaltechFN
 P. Rim, S. Saha, and M. Rim, "CaltechFN: Distorted and Partially Occluded Digits," *Proceedings of the Asian Conference on Computer Vision (ACCV)*, 2022.

-A collection of Computer Vision models to evaluate the novel Caltech FN Dataset.
+Code for the image classification, object detection, and WSOD models used in the above paper to evaluate the novel Caltech FN Dataset.